How to Add Star Ratings to Pictures in Lightroom Classic

 Once I’m in Lightroom, if a photo is ever worth seeing again, it gets one star.
 I don’t bother clicking the “reject” flags anymore since it takes too much time.
 I then filter to the one star images and do a second pass.
 Client files get upgraded to two stars, and then portfolio level images get a third star.

-At this stage, clients get to their images.
+At this stage, clients get to see their images.
 If it’s a headshot type session, they pick their favorites and those images get 4 stars.
 Finally, once images are printed and delivered will get a 5 star rating.”

 Daniel Sone